 I can think of many much more effective monetisation strategies, but it seems that Facebook is dancing to the tune of big brand marketers, who are using old style marketing strategies.
 And those old style strategies are the reason why social media used to be so effective, because social media is so very different.

 These days, because of all the manipulative, less than straight activities of businesses using social media it's lost its "trust" factor.
-And I see Facebook as a platform losing more trust
+And I see Facebook as a platform losing more trust than any other.

 What do you think?
 Is charging more than a price of a stamp & envelope to send an email a strategy which is going to benefit Facebook in the long term?